 a mother’s gentle touch, her eyes aglow with hope and love.

-I kneel with kings and wise men, and I hold a shepherd’s crook;
+I take my place beside the wise men, hold a shepherd’s crook;

-the Light of all the World shines sweetly in this sacred nook.
+the Light of all the World is nestled in this sacred nook.

 My spirit knows that life on earth will be forever new